Anteru/lina/Readme.md

-Miranda
+Lina
 =======

-Miranda is a template engine in the spirit of Google's [CTemplate](http://code.google.com/p/ctemplate/?redir=1) written in Python 3.
+Lina is a template engine in the spirit of Google's [CTemplate](http://code.google.com/p/ctemplate/?redir=1) written in Python 3.
 It can be used to generate any kind of text-based documents.
-Right now, it is mostly used for HTML and C/C++ code generation.
+Lina has been used since several years in a large C/C++ project to generate code.

+Until late August 2014, this library was known as *Miranda*.

 Requirements
 ------------